oktayesenn/js-function-and-scope/readme.md

 ```

 > NOTE: Using an IIFE would prevent you from being able to access variables and
-> functions within it from the console.
+> functions within it from the console, as they're all scoped to the IIFE.

 ---